Coldcard/firmware/docs/limitations.md

 - with Electrum, we support classic payment addresses (p2pkh), Bech32 Segwit and P2SH/Segwit
     - however, each wallet must be of a single address type; cannot be mixed (their limitation)
     - the same Coldcard could be used in each of the three modes (we don't care about address format)
-- with Bitcoin Core (version 0.17?), we can do PSBT transactions, which support everything
+- with Bitcoin Core (version 0.17?), we can do PSBT transactions, which support all address types
 - we don't support coinbase transactions, so don't mine directly into a Coldcard wallet

 # Max Transaction Size